magnetsystems/r2m-plugin-android/README.md

 The installation instructions are summarized [here](http://developer.magnet.com/android).

 Be sure you include the rest2mobile Android SDK in your app by inserting this in your app's <code>build.gradle</code>.
+Since 1.1.3, the latest version of the plugin automatically discovers the missing dependency and provide you with the required settings to copy-paste into this file.

 ```groovy
 repositories {
     maven {